JamesBremner/PathFinderMay2021/README.md

 # PathFinder Engine
 Discover optimum path through a graph of costed links.
+The engine can be used directly to find minimum cost path through the graph, or specialized to model particular problems that need to find paths.
+The following lists available applications that model certain problems.

 # Costs
 An application that inputs links, link costs, starting and ending nodes, then uses the PathFinder engine to find optimal path.